 For an efficient process it is important that the code review is conducted in a supportive environment where constructive feedback is given to enhance the change.

 While a code review process can be implemented without any tool support, it is typically more efficient if a structured code review system is used.
 Gerrit is a code review system developed for the Git version control system.

-It is also commonplace to do an automated test build of the proposed merge using continuous integration tools like Jenkins or Hudson to check for compile time errors and to run a test suite.
+It is also common practice to do an automated test build of the proposed merge using continuous integration tools like Jenkins or Hudson to check for compile time errors and to run a test suite.

-In general a structure code review process has the following advantages:
+In general a structured code review process has the following advantages:

 Shared code ownership: by reviewing code of other developers the whole team gets a solid knowledge of the complete code base.

 Easy entry to contribution: People without write permission to a repository have an easy way to start contributing and to get feedback.

 Enables review before a change is submitted: Iteration based on review comments / build results happen before a change is merged into the target branch.
 This result in a cleaner history of the repository.

 Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
 Gerrit is a Git server which adds a fine grained access control system and a code review system and workflow.

 The code review system is web based, facilitating online code reviews for projects using the Git version control system.
 The user interface of Gerrit is based on Google Web Toolkit and its Git implementation is JGit.